 University Housing Fires

-From 2005 to 2007, an estimated 3,800 university housing fires occurred annually in the United States.
-These fires accounted for less than one percent of residential building fires responded to by fire departments across the Nation.
+From 2007 to 2009, an estimated 3,800 university housing fires occurred annually in the United States.
+According to a report published by FEMA in 2011, these fires accounted for approximately once percent of residential building fires responded to across the nation, and resulted in a yearly average of 25 injuries and $9 million in property loss.

-These fires resulted in an average of approximately 5 deaths, 50 injuries, and $26 million in property loss each year.
-This topical report addresses the characteristics of university housing fires reported to the National Fire Incident Reporting System (NFIRS) between 2005 and 2007.
-University housing fires are considered to be fires in college and university residential buildings that include dormitories and fraternity and sorority houses.
+FEMA’s report addresses the characteristics of university housing fires reported to the National Fire Incident Reporting System (NFIRS) between 2007 and 2009.
+University housing fires are considered to be fires in college and university residential buildings, including dormitories as well as fraternity and sorority houses.

 Types of Fires